CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 ![An image of two fabric pouches on a table.
 The pouches have a stylized "Corne-Ish Zen" printed on them.](/media/zen-pouch-horizontal.jpg)

-In terms of the keyboard itself, each side has 3 rows of 6 keys, arranged in a column-staggered layout, along with 3 thumb-keys, which are arranged in a small arc.
+In terms of the keyboard itself, each side has 3 rows of 6 keys, arranged in a columnar layout, along with 3 thumbkeys, which are arranged in a small arc.
 There is a little e-ink display for showing the battery level, Bluetooth connection, and current layer.
 And the case is made of machined aluminium, which both looks and feels premium!
 Mine is a blue anodised version and I think it looks _pretty good_, especially when paired with black keycaps: